w3c/wot/plugfest/2017-burlingame/preparation.md

 3 types of WoT Servients was derived from the use case described in 1.2.
 These are defined below:
 * Device Servient: WoT Servient with Exposed Thing, e.g. devices
-* Application Servient: WoT Servient with Comsumed Thing, e.g. applications
+* Application Servient: WoT Servient with Consumed Thing, e.g. applications
-* Proxy Servient: WoT Servient with both Exposed and Comsumed Thing, e.g. gateways
+* Proxy Servient: WoT Servient with both Exposed and Consumed Thing, e.g. gateways

 The Proxy Servient are seperated to 2 types fo them, Remote Proxy and Local Proxy.
 The Remote Proxy Servient is deployed on the Internet and connected with the Applicationd Serivent and the Local Proxy Servient.
 The Local Proxy Servient is done on the Local network and connects with the Remote Proxy Servient and the Device Servient.
 The layered diagram is shown below.